Paul Hammant's Blog: Wikis that use source-control for their backing store

 - Twiki - Actual RCS not VCS - current - Perl

-- Foswiki - Actual RCS not VCS - current (devs used to work on Twiki) - Perl
+- Foswiki - Actual RCS not VCS - current (developers used to work on Twiki) - Perl

 RCS is an ancient tech that predated CVS which predated Subversion which predated Git.
 Wikimatrix (where I started my search for this blog entry) does not differentiate between RCS and VCS, and indeed doesn’t allow you to search based the fine-grained nature of the backing store.
 WikiMatrix isn’t a wiki of course (no edit this page button).